raveljs/ravel/README.md

     // it into other modules using the name 'cities' Ravel.module('./modules/cities');

-Note: Modules with filenames including hyphens are made available for injection via camel case  ('./modules/my-module.js' would be available as 'myModule').
+Note: Modules with filenames including hyphens are made available for injection via camel case  (e.g. './modules/my-module.js' would be available as 'myModule').

 Another note: Modules also support array notation for injecting npm dependencies which have invalid js variables names (such as 'bad.module').
 To use this notation, define your module like this: